Budibase/website/content/blog/data/data-sources.md

 #### Table and card UIs

 Data tables are at the heart of many Budibase apps.
 Display values to users in a readable, customizable table.
-With Budibase, you have complete control over which values to presented, as well as how they’re formatted.
+With Budibase, you have complete control over which values to present, as well as how they’re formatted.

 Other components, including buttons, can also be nested within tables.